Defy limits, Be More BMX!

 KS2 Creative Writing Workshop – Princess BMX Character Mash (45-60 mins)

-With reference to Princess BMX, and using a Top Trumps style format, children will create their own unique characters.
+With reference to the stereotype smashing characters in Princess BMX, and using a Top Trumps style format, children will create their own unique characters.
 After illustrating their character, they’ll highlight their unique traits and qualities and give them a problem – the key driver of any character-led story – before sending them off on their own adventure.
 Can be adapted to also cover story arc and plot development.

 KS2 Creative Writing Workshop – Through the Portal (45-60 mins)